What You Need to Know About Heavy and Tractor-Trailer Truck Driver

-Heavy & Tractor-Trailer Truck Driver Job Description Drive a tractor-trailer combination or a truck with a capacity of at least 26,000 pounds Gross Vehicle Weight (GVW).
+Example of Heavy & Tractor-Trailer Truck Driver Job Drive a tractor-trailer combination or a truck with a capacity of at least 26,000 pounds Gross Vehicle Weight (GVW).
 May be required to unload truck.
-Requires commercial drivers’ license.
+Requires commercial drivers' license.

-Life As a Heavy & Tractor-Trailer Truck Driver
+A Day in the Life of a Heavy & Tractor-Trailer Truck Driver

 - Check conditions of trailers after contents have been unloaded to ensure that there has been no damage.